Production code: 6G

 - No Indoor Voice: The Black Guardian, who apparently doesn't think making your mole conspicuous might in any way impede his chances of success.

 - Out of Focus: Tegan and Turlough do not have anything to do with this story's main plot, and they hardly interact with any of the guest cast members.

 - Parent Service: Nyssa's skirt falls off for no explained reason.
 Though official sources gave various explanations for this — either the writer only had her removing her belt, which had to be changed due to Nyssa getting a new costume that didn't have trousers earlier in the season, or the script editor deleted a line explaining she was dropping her skirt because of stomach pains — years later Sarah Sutton admitted it was purely an act of fanservice (and her way of saying farewell to her character's fans) in a number of interviews after the story aired.

 - Personal Effects Reveal: Apparently Adric was quite a magpie, as his old room is chock-full of Continuity Nods including his pirate outfit from "Black Orchid" and a double-helix necklace from "Kinda."

-- Skeletons in the Coat Closet: The Vanir wear suits of armor resembling skeletons.
+- Skeletons in the Coat Closet: The Vanir wear suits of armour resembling skeletons.

-- Waif-Fu: Nyssa, who is one of the smallest Doctor Who companions, manages to overpower Valgard, who is wearing armor, by pushing his head, knocking him back onto some stairs.
+- Waif-Fu: Nyssa, who is one of the smallest companions, manages to overpower Valgard, who is wearing armour, by pushing his head, knocking him back onto some stairs.